thedges/PSEADashboardFilterGenerator/README.md

   3. Create <b>Remote Site Setting</b> per details below for your base URL: https://<domain>.my.salesforce.com
   4. Use the component.
 The component is very easy to use:

-     * Select the Einstein Analytics (Wave) dashboard you want to bind to and the Salesfoce Object
+     * Select the Einstein Analytics (Wave) dashboard you want to bind to and the Salesforce Object
      * Create individual rows for each filter you want to bind between the dashboard and Salesforce object
      * The filter JSON will be auto-created in bottom as you build the filter.
-Just copy the text to clipboard (use the convenience button in top-right) and past in the filter section of your Wave Dashboard Lightning Component configuration.
+Just copy the text to clipboard (use the convenience button in top-right) and paste in the filter section of your Wave Dashboard Lightning Component configuration.

 If you get an error pop-up like the following, it means you don't have a Remote Site Setting configured for your local Wave APIs.